dceliano/aes/README.md

 Usage:

 Same as unaccelerated Prazor.
-Note that if you have not moved *module* to the correct place and followed the instructions below correctly, when you *make run*, you will get caught in an infinite loop.
+Note that if you have not moved *module* to the correct place and followed the instructions below correctly, when you type *make run*, you will get caught in an infinite loop.

 module